Eng-AliKazemi/STUDIO/README.md

 pip install -e .
 ```

 The setup is now complete.
-The application is ready to be run in either development or local production mode.
+The application is ready to be run.
+See the subsequent sections for instructions on running in development mode (`langgraph dev`) or local production mode (`uvicorn`).
 ---

 ## LangGraph Studio Integration